RandomNinjaAtk/arr-scripts/lidarr/readme.md

 5. Optional: Customize the configuration by modifying the following file `/config/extended.conf`
 6. Restart the container

+# Updating
+Updating is a bit more combersum.
+To update, do the following:
+1. Download/update your local `/config/extended.conf` file with the latest options from: https://github.com/RandomNinjaAtk/arr-scripts/blob/main/lidarr/extended.conf
+2. Restart the container, wait for it to fully load the application.
+3. Restart the container again, for the new scripts to activate.

+This configuration does its best to update everything automatically, but with how the core system is designed, the new scripts will not take affect until a second restart is completed because the container copies/uses the previous versions of the script for execution on the first restart.

 # Credits
 - [LinuxServer.io Team](https://github.com/linuxserver/docker-lidarr)
 - [Lidarr](https://lidarr.audio/)